abacusmodeling/abacus-develop/docs/quick_start/easy_install.md

   - `BUILD_TESTING=OFF`: [Build unit tests](../advanced/install.md#build-unit-tests).
   - `ENABLE_MPI=ON`: Enable MPI parallel compilation.
 If set to `OFF`, a serial version of ABACUS with PW basis only will be compiled.
 Currently serial version of ABACUS with LCAO basis is not supported yet, so `ENABLE_LCAO` will be automatically set to `OFF`.
   - `ENABLE_COVERAGE=OFF`: Build ABACUS executable supporting [coverage analysis](../CONTRIBUTING.md#generating-code-coverage-report).
 This feature has a drastic impact on performance.
   - `ENABLE_ASAN=OFF`: Build with Address Sanitizer.
 This feature would help detecting memory problems.
-Only supports GCC.
   - `USE_ELPA=ON`: Use ELPA library in LCAO calculations.
 If this value is set to OFF, ABACUS can be compiled without ELPA library.

 Here is an example: